bionelabs/Bione-Signal-Crypto-App/README.md

 * ✅ We update weekly to help the bot give the right crypto signals.
 * ✅ Real-time notification for crypto signals immediately.
 * ✅ Advice on crypto market insights like trade rules, the experience of trading, and market fear,...
+* ✅ Saved signal to back-test the signal
+* ✅ The market is represented by bubbles
+* ✅ Insights so users can gain more information and experience to make better decisions
+* ✅ Fear of the crypto market

 ## Have a problem?